The Center for Community Engagement advises and supports 21 student organizations and continuing initiatives.

 Learn more about the DREAM organization and apply to be a DREAM Mentor.
 Contact DREAM.

-The Compañeros programs work with farm workers to acquire English skills and tools that promote farm worker independence.
-Through weekly visits, students and farmworkers form meaningful relationships and share experiences.
-JUNTOS promotes awareness about immigration issues on campus and nationwide while also building a sustained movement for just living and working conditions and hosting meaningful events on- and off-campus.
+The Compañeros programs works with migrant workers to help them acquire English skills and tools that promote independence.
+Through weekly visits, students and migrant workers share experiences and form meaningful relationships.
+JUNTOS promotes awareness about immigration issues on campus and nationwide, while also building a sustained movement for just living and working conditions.
+Juntos also hosts meaningful events on- and off-campus to build a stronger bond between migrant workers and Midd students.

 Middlebury Alternative Breaks (MAlt)